* U.S. sanctions complicate Russia-related deals, funding

-Litasco could be sold towards the end of this year, possibly as a first step towards divestment of other overseas assets by Lukoil to enable Russia's second largest oil producer to focus on tapping fields in Siberia, a senior industry source said.
+A senior industry source told Reuters Litasco could be sold later this year, possibly as a first step towards divestment of other overseas assets by Lukoil to enable Russia's second largest oil producer to focus on tapping fields in Siberia.

 The sources did not say how much Lukoil might raise by selling Litasco, one of the largest global energy traders.
 Most trading houses are not publicly listed and the book value of rivals range from $2 billion to $6 billion.

 The sale of Litasco would provide more evidence of how the latest U.S. sanctions have complicated lending to Russian companies -- state and private -- and even hit overseas entities only indirectly connected with Russia.

 Banking sources told Reuters last week that Italian bank Intesa Sanpaolo had encountered problems syndicating a loan to mining and commodities trading group Glencore and Qatar's wealth fund to fund their purchase of a stake in the Russian oil major Rosneft because of the new U.S. sanctions.

 The sanctions, signed into law by President Donald Trump on Aug.
 2, were Washington's strongest action against Moscow since 2014, when it first took steps to punish Russia over its annexation of Crimea from Ukraine and Russian support for separatists in east Ukraine.

 Lukoil, which is a private company co-owned by its management without any ownership by the state, has been on the sanctions list since 2014 but it is not barred from selling assets.